jacklreilly/CompRuralPolitics/Project Ideas.md

 In the analysis the key independent variable is Rural/Urban place of residence and individual's country of residence (and its electoral system, age of democracy)

 For the dependent variable we are interested in
-- Party the indivdual affiliates with
+- Party the individual affiliates with
 - Party the individual voted for
-- Individual stance on issues (whether they took a consistant conservative stance or conissitantly liberal stance or in between)
+- Individual stance on issues (whether they took a consistent conservative stance or consistently liberal stance or in between)
+- Individual self-placement on the left-right scale.

 ## *Code Key Independent Variables*